 A course designed to develop the competencies necessary to incorporate physical agents into a comprehensive rehabilitation program.
 Spring.
+Prerequisite: None.
+Three semester hours

 ALLIED HEALTH 3354.
 REHABILITATION TECHNIQUES.

 A course designed to develop the competencies needed to plan and implement a comprehensive rehabilitation/reconditioning program for injuries/illnesses.
 Fall.